-Message from Dean O'Hara, Dean of New Students
+Message from Dean López, Dean of New Students

-As a parent of a college student, you can help your child transition to being a responsible adult by letting him or her negotiate conflict.
-Refrain from picking up the phone and talking with us about your child's exam conflicts, problems with courses, or need for an extension for their housing.
-Instead, empower your child by encouraging contact with our office or the appropriate office.
-I know this is not easy, but it is necessary.
-My own youngest daughter has a great deal of trouble advocating for herself, and it is sometimes extremely painful to me to not pick up the phone and try to help her resolve her difficulties.
+As the parent of a college student, you can help your child transition to being a responsible adult by letting him or her negotiate conflict.
+Refrain from picking up the phone and talking with us about your child's exam conflicts, enrollment in courses, or housing situations.
+Instead, empower your child by encouraging them to contact our office or other appropriate office.